ipsy-md/docs/docs/cluster/cecile/software.md

 ## How to use the stacks

-There are multiple ways to access the stack depending on the control you want over the versions of softwares you would like to use:
+There are multiple ways to access the stack depending on the control you want over the versions of software you would like to use:

 ### Via modules